Journal

 When to seek external clarity

-If Product, Sales, and Finance are deadlocked, an outside decision session can force one model choice with transition rules.
+If Product, Sales, and Finance are deadlocked, an outside session can force one model choice with explicit transition rules.
+Use Clarity Sprint for a full pricing architecture call or Clarity Ignite for a narrower model decision.

 Bottom line